Maddie McCann's parents sit up and take notice: 'We're expecting a breakthrough'

 Maddie McCann’s parents with emotional Facebook post

-In their Facebook post, Kate and Gerald McCann wrote that they “still miss Madeleine…still miss it very much.”
+In their Facebook post, Kate and Gerald McCann wrote that they “still miss Madeleine… still miss her very much.”
 They didn’t “know what words to use to describe our feelings.”
 So they posted alongside a photo of Maddie McCann a poem by Clare Pollard called The Contradiction.
 It’s about how people aren’t themselves when someone else is missing: “I’m still talking to you.
 How can you be so close and yet so far?”

-Under the poem, Madeleine McCann’s parents express their gratitude for their great sympathy and support in the search for their daughter.
+Below the poem, Madeleine McCann’s parents express their gratitude for their great sympathy and support in the search for their daughter.
 “It really helps,” they write.
 The Official Find Maddie Campaign has over 500,000 followers on Facebook.
 Under the post marking the anniversary of the disappearance, people are still praying for Maddie to be found.
 If she is still alive, she would be 19 today.
 A 21-year-old Polish woman recently claimed to be the missing Madeleine McCann.
-However, software proved the opposite with a probability of 99 percent.
+However, software proved the opposite with a 99 percent probability.

 #Maddie #McCanns #parents #sit #notice #expecting #breakthrough